Itchy & Scratchy Land: Reception

+Gary Russell and Gareth Roberts called it "an untypical episode, with an especially thin plot", but added that "anyone that's been to Disneyland will get the point".
 The episode placed seventh in a 2003 Entertainment Weekly list of the top 25 episodes of the series, with the authors remarking, "When the animatronics attack, the showdown between man and machine—okay, Homer and a giant robot mouse—is an uproarious rebuttal to capitalism run amok."

-Warren Martyn and Adrian Wood called it "an untypical episode, with an especially thin plot", but added that "anyone that's been to Disneyland will get the point".

-The episode is number six on Todays top ten The Simpsons episodes list, compiled in 2007.

-In 2019, Consequence ranked it number ten on its list of top 30 Simpsons episodes.
+The episode ranked sixth on Today's top ten The Simpsons episodes list, compiled in 2007.
+In 2019, Consequence ranked it tenth on its list of top 30 Simpsons episodes.
 In 2014, The Simpsons writers picked "Scratchtasia" from this episode as one of their nine favorite "Itchy & Scratchy" episodes of all time.

+Legacy

 The scene in the gift shop where Bart finds a personalized license plate with the name "Bort" has become part of popular culture, inspiring vanity plates among fans and souvenirs in The Simpsons-themed stores at Universal Orlando.
 Writer Bill Oakley said he always liked the joke but was surprised it took on a "legendary status".
 Planet Simpson author Chris Turner called the joke "unmistakably Simpsonian".